transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for Code

-<a name='T-TransCelerate-SDR-RuleEngineV5-StudyValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngine-StudyV5Rules-StudyVersionValidator'></a>
-## StudyValidator `type`
+## StudyVersionValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV5
+TransCelerate.SDR.RuleEngine.StudyV5Rules

 ##### Summary

-This Class is the validator for Code
+This class is the validator for Study

 <a name='T-TransCelerate-SDR-RuleEngineV4-StudyVersionValidator'></a>
 ## StudyVersionValidator `type`